CharlotteMoriarty/READ-ME-FIRST/README.md

 Actually I like the cookie clicker too ;)

 Any questions?
-Feel free to contant me kontakt(at)karolinakieltyka.pl or you can find me on LinkednIn https://www.linkedin.com/in/karolinakieltyka/
+Feel free to contant me kontakt@karolinakieltyka.pl or you can find me on LinkednIn https://www.linkedin.com/in/karolinakieltyka/